Odyssey-Of-The-Mind-Poland/OdysejaMobile/README.md

 ### root-level folders
-assets/ -> fonts, graphics, icons lib/** -> only dart code
+assets/ -> fonts, graphics, icons lib/** -> mostly dart code

 > Don't add new files to these folders, they should be removed after their dependent classes are refactored: lib/consts -> DEPRECATED lib/presentation -> DEPRECATED

-> Previous architecture being heighly layer-specific, rewriting it requires time and testing.
-There are other priorities now, so folders below are still in use. lib/data -> TEMPORARY. lib/domain -> TEMPORARY.
+> Previous architecture was heighly layer-specific and rewriting it requires time and testing.
+For now former domain and data folders have been put into core folder.
+Subject to refactoring.

 > New folders:
-lib/core -> feature-independent files like: configs, theming, routing, validators.
-Mostly configuration classes without logic.
-Better suited name than "consts". lib/features -> features lib/widgets -> universal widgets
+lib/app -> contains application entry points and related components, router, and themes. lib/config -> configuration variables and constants lib/core -> fundamental building blocks used throughout the application, as well as util functions, validators.
+To some extent shared data and domain code lib/features -> features lib/widgets -> universal widgets